HadiMalik12/poliSearch/README.md

 PoliSearch is a Python-based program designed to simplify the search for members of Congress based on various filters such as party, state, and house of representatives or senate affiliation.
 This tool leverages SQL and database files for data management and incorporates JavaScript, HTML, and CSS for front-end interface.

-## Features

-- Filter Options: Search for members of Congress based on party affiliation, state representation, and whether they are part of the House of Representatives or Senate.
-- Database Integration: Utilizes SQL and database files to organize and manage data efficiently, ensuring quick and accurate search results.
-- User-Friendly Interface: The front-end is developed using HTML and CSS to provide a visually appealing and intuitive user experience.

 ## Requirements

 - Python